Filed under: 1 | Tags: AdAge, behavioral targeting, behavioural targeting, Forrester Research, gen y, Generation Y, Google, marketing

 Previously, people ‘opting out’ of telemarketing databases – ‘no telemarketing’ or ‘do not call’ lists – have found themselves part of a new database for all those organisations not bound by the ‘do not call’ list.
 Someone will try to find a way to get hold of their information, because technically a whole behavioural segment would be excluded if you didn’t have it.

-Of course, the speech brushes over this to talk about behavioural targeting. - …and behavioural targeting will be controversial.
-But let’s look purely at effectiveness.
+Of course, the speech brushes over this to talk about behavioural targeting.

 It actually limits the consumer to their previous choices.